-Esterase enzymes are involved in important physiological process such as nervous impulse control, reproduction, developmental process, detoxification and tolerance of xenobiotics besides being good biomarkers to predict environmental pollution and they have been used as gene markers in a wide variety of organisms.
-These enzymes also attracted the action of industry in past few decades due to their application in food, detergent, fine chemical, waste water treatments, bio-diesel production, and pharmaceutical industries and in bio-remediation.
+Esterase enzymes are involved in important physiological processes such as nervous impulse control, reproduction, developmental process, detoxification, and tolerance of xenobiotics besides being good biomarkers to predict environmental pollution, and they have been used as gene markers in a wide variety of organisms.
+These enzymes also attracted the action of industry in the past few decades due to their application in food, detergent, fine chemical, waste water treatments, bio-diesel production, pharmaceutical industries, and in bio-remediation.